storyblok/storyblok-react/README.md

 });
 ```

-If you don't use `useStoryblokBridge`, you have still access to the raw `window.StoryblokBridge`:
+If you don't use `useSbBridge`, you have still access to the raw `window.StoryblokBridge`:

 ```js
 const sbBridge = new window.StoryblokBridge(options);